cTurtle98/Lifealgorithmic/source/cis-191/kernel_customization.md

 $ apt-get source linux-image-$(uname -r)
 ```

-NOTE: This command will initially fail.
+> **NOTE** This command will initially fail.
 You must go update /etc/apt/sources.list to include source code repositories (the ones that start with deb-src).
 The lines are already in the file, but commented out.
 Delete the hash character (#) from the lines and rerun apt-get update.Notice you don't have to be root.
 You should compile the kernel as a non-root user (of course only root can install it).
 The apt-get source command will place the downloaded source in the current directory.
 Here's an example of what files are downloaded:

 ```
 $ ls -l